 The free Route 8 shuttle will take you to Lost Lake in July and August, when there is no parking at the lake.
 The shuttle leaves from the Gondola Transit Exchange (Blackcomb Way, Whistler), where you can park in one of the nearby pay parking lots (Day Lots 1 to 5).
 RV parking is available in Day Lot 3.

 Enjoy a bird's eye view of breathtaking Garibaldi Provincial Park.
-This scenic flight will take you over majestic glaciers, dizzying mountain peaks, volcanic formations and alpine meadows surrounding the turquoise waters of Lake Garibaldi.
+This popular scenic flight will take you over majestic glaciers, dizzying mountain peaks, volcanic formations and alpine meadows surrounding the turquoise waters of Lake Garibaldi.
 And if you watch carefully, you may spot a wandering black bear feeding on wild berries, or mountain goats looking for a salt marsh.
 This is sure to be a high point in your Western Canadian adventure!